opendocsg/slw-judgments-backfill/2012_SGHC_77/report.md

  [emphasis added]

 The new s 28B SCJA therefore makes an application for further arguments on interlocutory orders voluntary and supercedes _Aberdeen Asset Management’s_ ruling that a request for further arguments operates as an automatic stay of appeal time lines.
-This also statutorily overruled _Lim Kok Koon v Tan Jin Hwee Eunice_ [2004] 2 SLR 322 where the court had made clear that an application for further arguments did not have the effect of operating as an automatic stay for filing of the appeal where Chao JA had stated at [18]:
+This also statutorily overruled _Lim Kok Koon v Tan Jin Hwee Eunice_ <span class="citation">[2004] 2 SLR 322</span> where the court had made clear that an application for further arguments did not have the effect of operating as an automatic stay for filing of the appeal where Chao JA had stated at [18]:

  [I]n any event, on such a request, whether the judge certifies that he will not hear further arguments, or there is simply no reply [within the time limit set by O 56 r 2(2)], the effect will be that the order of the judge stands and any notice of appeal must be filed within the prescribed time reckoned from the date the order was first made.
 Otherwise it would mean that a party could, by just requesting for further arguments, extend time to file his notice of appeal.